KatieWoe/bbcourts/WEEKLY_STATUS.md

 ![image](./Trello_Board/week11-17.png)

 Kathryn Woessner: Wrote access methods for creating, deleting, and getting a court.
 Will write more access methods described in SQL Testing doc.

+Jonathan Hu: Last week I completed the code which initializes our database along with creating a test script to ensure the tables were storing data properly.
+This week, I intend to add the database to our hosting site and run tests to ensure it is accessible remotely.